Somaliland’s leader makes pitch for autonomy in Washington

 Muse Bihi Abdi charged that in a decade of talks “Somalia has demonstrated a complete lack of interest in meaningful dialogue,” forcing Somaliland to press ahead with its quest for international recognition as an independent country.

-“Dialogue has failed to achieve its objectives,” he said on Monday at an event hosted by the Heritage Foundation, the conservative policy think tank based in Washington.
+“Dialogue has failed to achieve its objectives,” he said on Monday in Washington at an event hosted by the Heritage Foundation, the conservative policy think tank.

 Kevin Roberts, president of the Heritage Foundation, said he believes the “U.S. and Somaliland should be strong partners.”
 In a region beset by violence and the threat of extremists, a relatively calm Somaliland offers the U.S. the possibility of “a truly sustainable partnership” in the Horn of Africa, Roberts said.